fdsayre/fdsayre.github.io/_posts/2026-02-23-Libraries-as-container-technologies.md

 title: Libraries as Container Technologies (Gathering Points)
 ---

-> Gathering Points: I've been experimenting with writing-in-public as a way of getting exploring unpolished and speculative ideas without worrying about making them polished.
-Gathering Points are a form of this kind of post where the purpose is to pull together a number of complex ideas into something coherent.
-They are still speculative and exploratory, but based around an idea or theory I am trying to understand or apply.
+> Gathering Points: I've been experimenting with writing-in-public as a way of exploring unpolished and speculative ideas without worrying too much about their polish.
+Gathering Points are a form of this post where the purpose is to pull together a number of complex ideas into something coherent.
+They are still meant to be unpolished, speculative, and exploratory, but based around an idea I'm trying to understand and/or apply.
 I'm using bullet points because to me they suggest the idea that each point is distinct but related.

 ## Complicating the Container